slint-ui/slint/docs/recipes/recipes.md

 }
 ```

-### Table view
+### Custom Table View

-Slint doesn't currently provide a table widget.
-It's possible to emulate it with a ListView:
+Slint provides a table widget, but you can also do something custom based on a
+`ListView`.

 ```slint,no-auto-preview
 import { VerticalBox, ListView } from "std-widgets.slint";